HSAB theory

-HSAB concept is a jargon for "hard and soft (Lewis) acids and bases".
-HSAB is widely used in chemistry for explaining stability of compounds, reaction mechanisms and pathways.
+HSAB is an acronym for "hard and soft (Lewis) acids and bases".
+HSAB is widely used in chemistry for explaining the stability of compounds, reaction mechanisms and pathways.
 It assigns the terms 'hard' or 'soft', and 'acid' or 'base' to chemical species.
 'Hard' applies to species which are small, have high charge states (the charge criterion applies mainly to acids, to a lesser extent to bases), and are weakly polarizable.
 'Soft' applies to species which are big, have low charge states and are strongly polarizable.

 The theory is used in contexts where a qualitative, rather than quantitative, description would help in understanding the predominant factors which drive chemical properties and reactions.
 This is especially so in transition metal chemistry, where numerous experiments have been done to determine the relative ordering of ligands and transition metal ions in terms of their hardness and softness.

 HSAB theory is also useful in predicting the products of metathesis reactions.
 In 2005 it was shown that even the sensitivity and performance of explosive materials can be explained on basis of HSAB theory.

 Ralph Pearson introduced the HSAB principle in the early 1960s as an attempt to unify inorganic and organic reaction chemistry.

 Theory

-Essentially, the theory states that soft acids react faster and form stronger bonds with soft bases, whereas hard acids react faster and form stronger bonds with hard bases, all other factors being equal.
-The classification in the original work was mostly based on equilibrium constants for reaction of two Lewis bases competing for a Lewis acid.
+Essentially, the theory states that soft acids prefer to form bonds with soft bases, whereas hard acids prefer to form bonds with hard bases, all other factors being equal.
+It can also be said that hard acids bind strongly to hard bases and soft acids bind strongly to soft bases.
+The HSAB classification in the original work was largely based on equilibrium constants of Lewis acid/base reactions with a reference base for comparison.

 Borderline cases are also identified: borderline acids are trimethylborane, sulfur dioxide and ferrous Fe2+, cobalt Co2+ caesium Cs+ and lead Pb2+ cations.
 Borderline bases are: aniline, pyridine, nitrogen N2 and the azide, chloride, bromide, nitrate and sulfate anions.

 Generally speaking, acids and bases interact and the most stable interactions are hard–hard (ionogenic character) and soft–soft (covalent character).

 An attempt to quantify the 'softness' of a base consists in determining the equilibrium constant for the following equilibrium: